LOTTERY AND WAITING LIST PROCEDURES

 HCSS does not give preference to children of the School’s staff or Board members.

-Virtual Lottery for admission was held on March 8, 2022, at 2:00 PM via zoom.
-All applicants were informed about the virtual event and provided instructions.
-Everyone was welcome to attend though it was not required and did not influence the chance for enrollment.
-The event was also recorded and can be shown upon request.
-Click the links below in order to check the lottery results for HCSS-East and HCSS-West admission for 2022-23 school year
+The Virtual Lottery for admission for the 2023-2024 Academic year will be held on March 7, 2023, at 2:00 PM.
+All applicants are welcome to attend though it is not required and will not influence the chance for enrollment.
+The event will also be recorded and can be shown upon request.